mab9/camunda-toolkit/README.md

 ## My next ideas

+- clean up the code and organize it so that it is more friendly to use as a playground and to get warm with
 - Add external task usage example
 - Add accessor pattern example to handle the variable scope
 - do you have ideas, then write me an email!